lastbackend/lastbackend/README.md

 1. Fast application deploying to any server
 2. Easy application sharing
 3. Easy application management
-4. Deploying application with url/hub (like docker hub)
+4. Deploying application by url
 5. Deploying scheduling
-6. Deploying services like redis, rabbitmq, mysql, etc.
+6. Deploying stateful services.
-7. Developer-friendly UI
+7. Developer-friendly CLI
-8. CLI tool for remote management

 ## <a name="getting_started"></a>How to get started